infeeeee/kimai2-cmd/README.md

 - [ ] Generate output for Rainmeter (Windows) (Just like [kimai-cmd](https://github.com/infeeeee/kimai-cmd))
 - [x] Generate output for Argos/Kargos/Bitbar (Gnome, Kde, Mac).
 More info here: [kimai2-cmd-argos](https://github.com/infeeeee/kimai2-cmd-argos)

+Requests for integrations with other softwares are welcomed!
+Just open an issue and show an example output, what you need.

 ## Installation

 Download executable from [releases](https://github.com/infeeeee/kimai2-cmd/releases/latest).
 Standalone executable, no installation required.